Curriculum

 Bunbury school is strongly committed to helping our children grow and develop the skills required to be successful in life.
 Our curriculum is designed to promote every child’s individuality giving them the skills, knowledge and understanding to prepare them for the future.
 At Bunbury, our Connected Curriculum is planned around the development of Knowledge, Skills and Understanding.
 We ensure a curriculum that nurtures fascination and imagination and promotes an appreciation of creativity & individuality.
 One that also works in strong partnership with parents and carers to ensure high standards, engendering a strong sense of community, where all children and families are key to the delivery of a challenging, inspirational and innovative curriculum.

-As a trust, we provide varied opportunities throughout their time with us, which promote independent, interactive and collaborative learning that builds on the children’s natural curiosity and eagerness to learn.
+As a school, we provide varied opportunities throughout their time with us, which promote independent, interactive and collaborative learning that builds on the children’s natural curiosity and eagerness to learn.
 We teach children to aspire to be the best possible version of themselves through our key drivers.

 Our key drivers are: